 If you search online for a highly-rated financial advisor in Omaha, you will find reviews by such firms as AdvisoryHQ.
-We are pleased that America First Investment Advisors is often included.
+We are pleased that America First is often included.

 Some of these reviews give great weight to how much money the financial advisor manages.
 Others look at more important details, such as the qualifications of employees and how the advisor is paid.
 All of these factors are important, but there’s another way to look at it, too.

-Will Your Financial Advisor in Omaha Be a “Big Producer” or a Craftsman?
+Will Your Financial Advisor Be a “Big Producer” or a Craftsman?

 There are people in every business who measure success by how much revenue they produce.
 They figure the customer knows enough to look after his own interests, and if he can be talked into buying something that’s more than he needs, well – that’s just good marketing.